Hydra-Chain/hydragon-core-contracts/docs/HydraStaking/HydraStaking.md

 function recoverEjectedValidator(address account) external nonpayable
 ```

-Return back a validator after temporary removal from the validator set by emiting a balance changed event
+Return back a validator after temporary removal from the validator set by emitting a balance changed event

 *related to the temporaryEjectValidator function*